mlflow/mlflow/example/multistep/README.rst

 interface between the steps, as well as allowing for caching and reuse of the intermediate results.

-At a high level, our goal is to predict a users' rating of a movie given a history of their ratings for various movies.
+At a high level, our goal is to predict users' ratings of movie given a history of their ratings for other movies.
 This example is based on `this webinar <https://databricks.com/blog/2018/07/13/scalable-end-to-end-deep-learning-using-tensorflow-and-databricks-on-demand-webinar-and-faq-now-available.html>`_ by @brookewenig and @smurching.